 Geerts Lights Up Latvia with Awe-Inspiring Podium Finish

-Quickly getting to grips with the premier 250cc class, Kemea Yamaha Official MX2's 18-year-old rookie sensation put in a hair-raising performance in both races at the Latvian Grand Prix, round seven of the FIM MX2 World Championship, to stand on the second step of the podium for the first time in his career.
+Quickly getting to grips with the premier 250cc class, Kemea Yamaha Official MX2's 18-year-old rookie sensation put in a hair-raising performance at the Latvian Grand Prix, round seven of the FIM MX2 World Championship, to stand on the second step of the podium for the first time in his career.
 The talented youngster handed the Kemea Yamaha Official MX2 Team their second consecutive piece of silverware, after Ben Watson's third-place at the Russian Grand Prix, and has moved up four positions in the championship chase, to seventh.
 Watson was fifth overall this weekend and maintains fourth in the championship classification.

 Hot and sunny conditions played host to the Latvian Grand Prix, round seven of the FIM MX2 World Championship in Kegums, where 31 of the fastest MX2 riders in the world were faced with a very rough and technical firm-based sand track.